yashmanne/Benning_Simple/README.md

 Download data and copy folder to the HPCC.
 In my example, the data was stored as `/mnt/home/manneyas/BenningLab/210409_sequencing/`, which had subfolders `A`, representing the MUT files and `B` representing the WT files.
 Each file should have a format like `V300098986_L03_PLAujbeR032370-663_1.fq.gz`, where the `fq.gz` implies that it is a zipped fastq file and the `_1` means that it is the `R1` read.

 Now, make a separate folder in same directory as the directory containing raw data files.
 Make subfolders for input files, scripts, archive, refs, and FastQC.
 Alternatively, you can download this repository directly that contains all the subfolders and scripts in place and rename the repository as the line.
+In my example, it is named as `number_twelve`.

 ```bash
 mkdir ./number_twelve/